 2 teaspoons hot chile pepper powder

-2 pounds catfish or halibut fillets cut into 3 inch pieces
+2 pounds catfish fillets cut into 3 inch pieces

 1. In a 6 to 8 quart saucepan heat about 4 tablespoons of oil.
 Add the onions and saute over high heat, stirring frequently until the onions are caramelized to a deep golden brown.
 The heat should be kept high enough so that the onions dehydrate and do not become soggy.